 Why has no aid arrived in Mariupol yet?

 Some people have criticised the ICRC’s action – or rather its perceived inaction in some places in Ukraine.
-They have asked why civilians are risking their lives to escape Mariupol, where thousands remain trapped with little to no access to electricity, water, food, and medicine.
+They have asked why civilians are risking their lives to escape Mariupol, in southern Ukraine, where thousands remain trapped with little to no access to electricity, water, food or medicine.
 Why has no aid arrived in the besieged city?

 The answer is that the ICRC cannot stop bombs falling.
 It cannot enforce a safe passage for civilians to flee and for humanitarian convoys to enter.